Coronavirus latest: North Korea reports first 'suspected' case of COVID-19 | DW | 26.07.2020

 "An emergency event happened in Kaesong City where a runaway who went to the south three years ago, a person who is suspected to have been infected with the vicious virus, returned on July 19 after illegally crossing the demarcation line," state news agency KCNA said

-Until now, Pyongyang had insisted that not a single infection had breached its borders, which remain closed.
+Until now, Pyongyang had insisted that not a single infection had breached the country's borders, which remain closed.

 Read more: Is North Korea hiding a coronavirus outbreak?